croffler/hugo-test/site/content/sbp/mongodb-datagrid.markdown

 The example includes two additional Processing Unit folders:

-- datagrid-mongo â€“ Include a jar with the data grid configuration.
+- datagrid-mongo - Include a jar with the data grid configuration.
 See within the jar the `pu.xml` for MongoDB URL. `mongodb://localhost:27017/db` used by default.
-- mirror-mongo â€“ Include a jar with the mirror configuration.
+- mirror-mongo - Include a jar with the mirror configuration.
 See the within the jar the `pu.xml` for MongoDB URL. `mongodb://localhost:27017/db` used by default.

 # Prerequisites